DHTMLX/gantt-docs/data/api/gantt_onganttscroll_event.md

 	fires when the Gantt chart is scrolled to a particular point

 @params:
-- left		number		the left position of gantt
+- left		number		the position of horizontal scroll
-- top		number		the right position of gantt
+- top		number		the position of vertical scroll

 @example:

-gantt.attachEvent("onGanttScroll", function (x,y){
+gantt.attachEvent("onGanttScroll", function (left, top){
     // any custom logic here
 });